wostzone/api-go/docs/http-api.md

 * PSKSecurityScheme
 * OAuth2SecurityScheme

-Clients can connect to the API using one of these schemes.
+The intent is that clients can connect to the API using one of these schemes.

+### Signing and Encryption

+The WoT HTTP protocol binding does not specify how to sign and encrypt messages between Consumer and Thing (via the Hub).

+The Hub intents to support identity verification through JWS.
+A Hub that has enabled identity verification requires that all messages are published with a JWS signature using the public key that the Hub provided during provisioning.
+Consumers can verify the authenticity of the sender.

+Last, for messages with sensitive information, a publisher can choose to encrypt the message payload using JWE and the public key of the intended receiver.

+The protocol binding for signing and encryption of messages over MQTT is not specified in the WoT standard.
+WoST applies this extension as optional to allow for backwards compatibility.
+See the Message format section for details.

-## HUB HTTP API
+## HUB HTTP API Methods

 This HUB HTTP API is an interface that lets Things send updates and events and answers to request for Thing information.